Opportunities in Digital Agriculture

 Learning Communities

-Part of Purdue’s Integrative Data Science Initiative which is designed to train students in data literacy, the Data Mine Learning Community is a research-based community created to introduce students to data science concepts and equip them to create solutions to real-world problems.
+Part of Purdue’s Integrative Data Science Initiative, which is designed to train students in data literacy, the Data Mine Learning Community is a research-based community created to introduce students to data science concepts and equip them to create solutions to real-world problems.

 The Agriculture Technology and Innovation Learning Community covers topics of technologies related to environmental protection, plant and livestock production systems, agricultural machinery, and more.
 Through tours and extracurricular activities, you will get a broad-spectrum view of tech in ag and meet many faculty and staff across the college.
-With a little historical perspective but mostly a forward-looking focus, we will introduce you to some innovation opportunities on campus and hopefully spark your inventiveness toward pursuit of new solutions.
+With a little historical perspective but mostly a forward-looking focus, we will introduce you to some innovation opportunities on campus and hopefully spark your inventiveness toward the pursuit of new solutions.